elisacristof/dncs-lab/README.md

 ## Creating subnets
 Then I created four different subnets.
 - The first is between the two routers, router-1 and router-2
-- The second
+- The second is between router-1 and host-a
-- The third
+- The third is between router-1 and host-b
-- The fourth
+- The fourth is between router-2 and host-c